pitfail/pitfail-reports/report1/report1.rst

 17. **REQ-17** Moderation: There should be at least a minimal degree of comment moderation so blatantly offensive comments can be removed.

-18. **REQ-18** Designing derivatives: Players should be able to enter into contracts with each other that will be enforced by the PitFail system.
+18. **REQ-18** Designing Derivatives: Players should be able to enter into contracts with each other that will be enforced by the PitFail system.

 19. **REQ-19** Guided designing of derivatives: The website should guide